Best States for HomeschoolingAugust 8, 2023

 - Keep records for all students under age 16 – you don’t have to actually submit these records to anyone, but you must keep records that show the subjects taught, samples of your student’s work, and evaluations (annual test results, regular tests, etc.).

-In New Jersey, students must be enrolled when they reach their 6th birthday until they reach their 16th birthday.
+In New Jersey, students must enroll in school when they reach their 6th birthday until they reach their 16th birthday.
 Compliance for homeschooling:

 - You must provide your child with an education that is “equivalent” (not to be confused with “identical”) to what he or she would receive in public school.
 The law does not define “equivalent,” however.

-Any child between 5 and 18 years of age must be enrolled in school.
+Any child between 5 and 18 years of age must enroll in school.
 Compliance for homeschooling:

 - There are no reporting or testing requirements in Oklahoma.
 The only requirement is that you operate your homeschool for 180 days.

-In Texas, children between the ages of 6 and 19 must be enrolled in some sort of school (public, private, or homeschool), until graduation or obtaining a GED.
+In Texas, children between the ages of 6 and 19 must enroll in some sort of school (public, private, or homeschool), until graduation or obtaining a GED.
 Compliance for homeschooling: